Time Management Tips from Full Sail Grads

 Thaddeus Ray: “Set a schedule that works best for you and stick with it.”

-Thaddeus Ray, 2013 Entertainment Business Master’s and 2014 Business Intelligence Master’s grad (he was valedictorian of his class), found that his biggest challenge while at Full Sail was juggling his coursework, two part-time jobs, and finding time for himself.
+Thaddeus Ray, who graduated from both the Entertainment Business master’s and Business Intelligence master’s degree programs, found that his biggest challenge while at Full Sail was juggling his coursework, two part-time jobs, and finding time for himself.

 “You have to be very creative,” he says.
 “Set a schedule that works for you and stick to it.
 Some assignments are more demanding than others, so be sure to stay on top of them and gauge what you can get done in a certain amount of time.”